hackclub/hackclub/workshops/weather_app/README.md

 ```
 inside the `head` tag.

-Since we have linked all our files with the `HTML` file now we can start making a card on which we would display the content.
+Since we have linked all our files with the `HTML` file, now we can start making a card on which we would display the content.

 P.S: For more information about cards, refer to [`Bootstrap`](https://getbootstrap.com/docs/4.0/components/card/), an open source `CSS` framework.